texastribune/data-visuals-guides/explorers-setup.md

 Make sure you change the location to match the directory of `scuole-data` on your machine.

 Once this is completed, you should be able to start running make commands.
 Some of these are documented in the [scuole readme](https://github.com/texastribune/scuole).

+To `ssh` into the schools production database, follow the same instructions for the salaries database but replace `salaries-prod-2` with `schools-prod`.

 ## [Republic API](https://republic.texastribune.org/api/v1/)